SMTG-Bham/aiida-user-addons/README.md

 ## Additional VASP workflows

+The main entry point has the `vaspu` prefix:

-- `vaspu.relax`: `RelaxWorkChain` with additional check and bug fixes.
+- `vaspu.relax`: `VaspRelaxWorkChain` with additional check and bug fixes.
 - `vaspu.converge`: A simpler convergence testing workchain that runs tests in parallel.
-- `vaspu.vasp`: Almost as the original one, used by other workcahins.
+- `vaspu.vasp`: Almost as the original one, used by other workchains.
 - `vaspu.bands`: Includes pre-relaxation of the input structure with more functionalities such as dealing with AFM spin arrangement.
 Based on `castep.bands`.
 - `vaspu.hybrid_bands`: Run band structure calculations normal calculations with *zero-weighted kpoints*.
 Useful if hybrid functional is used.
 - `vaspu.phonopy`: Fully automated Phonon workflow from initial relaxation to final bandstructure/thermal properties.
 - `vaspu.magnetic`: Magnetic enumeration workflow for finding lowest energy magnetic states.
 - `vaspu.delithiate`: Workchain for delithiate structures and performing relaxation.
-- `vaspu.voltage`: Workchain for constructing voltage curve upon delithiation of certain lithiated structure.
+- `vaspu.voltage_curve`: Workchain for constructing voltage curve upon delithiation of certain lithiated structure.

 ## Related codes